jpaulogg/vim-simplified-surround/README.md

 - no complex operations with tags, functions and things like that.
 - `ysiw(` is the same of `ysiw)`.
 - doesn't support repeating `ds` and `cs` operations with `.` command.
-- cursor position after operations.
+- cursor positions after operations.
-- this version has ~86 lines of code, while Tpope's plugin has ~594 lines of code.
+- this version has ~90 lines of code, while Tpope's plugin has ~590 lines of code.

 ## Tips